Overview

 • Secured a win in a case of first impression in the Federal Circuit that narrowed the federal government’s exemption from the Fifth Amendment’s Taking Clause.

-• Represented a client in a successful Fifth Circuit appeal challenging the Consumer Financial Protection Bureau's Authority.
+• Represented a client in a successful Fifth Circuit appeal challenging the Consumer Financial Protection Bureau's authority.

 • Secured a stay pending appeal in a constitutional and administrative law challenge to an unlawfully promulgated rule.